 Purpose: To discharge produced water from hydrocarbon exploration and production operations, reservoir compatible workover fluids and hydraulic fracturing return fluid into the Urenui Formation by deep well injection at the Cheal-A wellsite.

-Means of monitoring during period under Compliance Condition requirement review achieved?
+Condition requirement Means of monitoring during period under review Compliance achieved?
 1. By 1 October 2015, the consent holder shall submit an "Injection Operation Management Plan" Receipt of satisfactory "Injection Operation Management Plan," by 1 October 2015 Yes 2.
 Injection well, geological and operational data submission requirements.
 This information can be included in the "Injection Operation Management Plan" Receipt of satisfactory information by 1 October 2015 Yes 3.
 No injection permitted after 1 June 2030 Assessment of injection records and site inspection notices N/A 4.
 The consent holder shall at all times adopt the best practicable option Assessment of consent holder records and site inspection notices Yes 5.
-The injection of fluids shall be confined to the Urenui Formation, deeper than 1,300 metres true vertical depth Review of "Water Flooding Operation Management Plan," well construction log and injection data Yes 6.
+The injection of fluids shall be confined to the Urenui Formation, deeper than 1,300m true vertical depth Review of "Water Flooding Operation Management Plan," well construction log and injection data Yes 6.
 The consent holder shall ensure that the exercise of this consent does not result in fracturing of geological seals Review and analysis of injection data Yes 7.
 The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable fresh water (groundwater or surface water) Assessment of injection records and results of groundwater sampling and analysis programme Yes 8.
 Limits the range of fluids that can be discharged under the consent Assessment of consent holder records and injectate sample analysis Yes 9.
-Maintain records an undertake analysis to characterise each type of waste arriving on-site for discharge Receipt and assessment of injection data Yes
+Maintain records an undertake analysis to characterise each type of waste arriving on-site for discharge Receipt and assessment of injection data Yes 10.
+Maintain full records of injection data Receipt and assessment of injection data Yes 11.
+If not carried out by an IANZ accredited laboratory, analysis shall be carried out in accordance with QA plan which has been certified by the Chief Executive Inspection of QA plan Yes 12.
+The data required by conditions 9 & 10 above, for each calendar month, is required to be submitted by the 28th day of the following month Receipt of satisfactory data by the date specified Yes 13.
+The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on freshwater resources.
+Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification before 1 June 2015 Yes